TimTr/Dotfiles/readme.md

     ./setup.sh
 ```

+Alternately, type `./setup.sh reset` to override custom files like `./local.sh` and to blow-away settings for tools like Xcode that you may otherwise not want to modify.

 Run `setup.sh` from within a local `Dotfiles` folder instance.
 Once installed, quit Terminal and relaunch.
 Finish install by typing:

 ```